 When most people think about what attention is, they actually mean selective attention.
 Selective attention is the process of trying to focus on a specific stimulus, while trying to block irrelevant stimuli.

 A common example is when you are trying to have a conversation with someone in a crowded place, like a restaurant.
-While a lot of people around you are talking, you are trying to focus on the voice of the person you are in a conversation with.
+While a lot of people around you are talking, you are trying to focus on the voice of the person you are having a conversation with.

 Sustained attention is the ability to focus on a specific stimulus, task or event in our environment for a prolonged time.
-Sustained attention makes it possible to focus on what you are doing as long as needed to finish what you are doing, even when surrounded by distracting stimuli.
+Sustained attention makes it possible to focus as long as needed to finish what you are doing, even when surrounded by distracting stimuli.
 This type of attention is also known as the attention span.
 The extent to which you can sustain your attention depends on a lot of factors, such as the task or situation you are trying to focus on, the distracting stimuli in your environment and your energy level.
 It is of course easier to keep your focus on something you enjoy than trying to stay focused on doing your taxes.

 Alternating attention is the ability to switch between tasks that require different cognitive skills.
 This type of attention makes it possible to stop one task to perform another and then be able to switch back and forth between these tasks.
-An example is when you are reading a book and someone asks you a question, you stop reading to answer the question and then continue to read
+An example is when you are reading a book and someone asks you a question, you stop reading to answer the question and then continue to read.

 The big difference between divided- and alternated attention is that divided attention is responsible for performing multiple tasks at the same time.
 While alternated attention is responsible for switching between tasks that require different cognitive skills.

 When switching between tasks, you might think you’re just switching for a second, while getting right back into focus after.
 But this is actually not true, our brains are designed to get distracted every once and a while.
 Between focussing on one or more tasks, your attention has short moments where it gets distracted.
-These short moments have a function, because your brain pauses and scans your environment at that moment outside your primary focus of attention.
+These short moments have a function, because your brain pauses and scans your environment at that moment outside your primary point of attention.
 Unconsciously, you are monitoring your environment to see if there might be something important happening.
-This is a function your cognition maintained from the prehistoric time, where you had to monitor your environment for danger.
+This is a function your cognition has maintained from the prehistoric time, where you had to monitor your environment for danger.

-Focus on one thing at the time (If you find it hard to switch between tasks or multitask)
+Focus on one thing at the time (if you find it hard to switch between tasks or multitask)